Theoretical Performance Analysis of Vehicular Broadcast Communications at Intersection and their Optimization: Numerical Examples

 We next discuss the accuracy of our approximation.
-We can see from the graphs that the values of $D(\rho)$ with our approximation fitted well to those from the exact analysis in the domain $\rho \le 0.5$.
+We can see from the graphs that the approximated values of $D(\rho)$ fit well to those from the exact analysis in the domain $\rho \le 0.5$.
 We can also see that the value of $\rho_{\ast}$ was not very sensitive to the value of $N$ in all cases.
-This fact suggests that our approximate $D(\rho)$ not depending on $N$ is valid.
-However, the errors between the values from the exact and approximate analysis became larger when $N$ was smaller or $\rho$ was larger.
-The reason for this is that, in our approximation, we assume that $N$ is sufficiently large and $(1 - \rho)T > 1$.
-Thus, in the region where $N$ is small or $\rho$ is close to $1$, the accuracy of the approximate formulae becomes worse.
-In addition, the errors in the left graph in the domain $\rho \ge 0.5$ were larger than those in the middle and right ones.
-The reason for this is that we approximated the Euclidean distance from the receiver in $S_{R_y}$ to the vehicles in $S_Q$ by the Manhattan distance, which is larger than the Euclidean one.
-Thus, the interference from the vehicles in $S_Q$ to the receivers in $S_{R_y}$ was underestimated.
-Consequently, the approximate values of $D(\rho)$ were larger than those in the exact analysis.
-However, the errors are relatively small in the domain where the optimal $\rho_{\ast}$ existed and $\rho \le 0.5$.
+This suggests that our approximate $D(\rho)$ not depending on $N$ is valid.
+However, the errors became larger due to the assumptions that $N$ is sufficiently large and $(1 - \rho)T > 1$.
+Fortunately, the errors are relatively small in the domain where $\rho_{\ast}$ existed and $\rho \le 0.5$.
 Therefore, we can say that the optimization with our approximation provides a good guideline for the optimal $\rho_{\ast}$.